The Music Hall (Portsmouth)

 The Music Hall is an 895-seat theater located at 28 Chestnut Street in Portsmouth, New Hampshire, in the United States.
-Built in 1878, The Music Hall claims to be the oldest operating theater in New Hampshire and the 14th oldest in the United States.
+Built in 1878, The Music Hall claims to be the oldest operating theater in New Hampshire and the 14th-oldest in the United States.
 An independent venue that offers music, readings, comedy, and cinema, The Music Hall brings in 130,000 visitors a year.
-In the past it has hosted musicians like Tony Bennett and authors like Dan Brown.
+In the past it has hosted musicians such as Tony Bennett and authors such as Dan Brown.

 History

-In 1878 a group of Seacoast residents, including a banker, a railroad executive, a lawyer, a housewife, and a clergyman, all members of the prominent Peirce family, joined together to rebuild Portsmouth's only venue for entertainment, which had burned to the ground the year before.
+In 1878, a group of Seacoast residents, including a banker, a railroad executive, a lawyer, a housewife, and a clergyman—all members of the prominent Peirce family—joined together to rebuild Portsmouth's only venue for entertainment, which had burned to the ground the year before.
 “The Temple,” as the theater was called, had once been a Baptist meetinghouse and, before that, the site of the country's first almshouse, as well as a prison.
 The land surrounding the charred lot was owned by the family.

-Following the fire on Christmas Eve of 1876, the Peirces knew what we still hold to be true, “a community is known to some extent by the character and place of its amusements,” a sentiment echoed on the opening night in a speech by Sen. W.H.Y.
+Following the fire on Christmas Eve of 1876, the Peirces knew what we still hold to be true: “a community is known to some extent by the character and place of its amusements,” a sentiment echoed on the opening night in a speech by Sen. W.H.Y.
 Hackett.
 The opening celebration on January 30, 1878, was followed by the sold-out performance of two well-known British farces, Caste and John Wopps, brought up from Boston.

 For the next few decades, The Music Hall brought the community opera, drama, dance, and traditional vaudeville fare from as far away as Europe and as close as Portsmouth's own community players.
 The famed D'Oyly Carte Opera Company (Gilbert and Sullivan) performed The Pirates of Penzance within weeks of its US premiere, and countless Shakespearean actors known around the world graced The Music Hall stage, including Margaret Mather, Thomas W. Keene and John Drew.
 Buffalo Bill Cody and his Wild West Show performed their smaller indoor show numerous times, and Portsmouth saw its very first moving pictures on Edison's Graphophone here in 1898.

 Broadway was well represented, with performances of Peter Pan, The Wizard of Oz and No, No, Nanette among many other shows that came to the theater within the first weeks of leaving “The Great White Way” in New York City.
 As is true today, The Music Hall was also dedicated to providing support for local organizations to raise money and awareness through the arts.
 Groups such as the Masons, the Portsmouth Athletic Club, and The Chase Home for Children produced local benefits to raise money for their various causes.

-In 1901 The Music Hall's new owner, the politician-brewer-railroad baron Frank Jones, envisioned and executed its first renovation.
+In 1901, The Music Hall's new owner, the politician-brewer-railroad baron Frank Jones, envisioned and executed its first renovation.
 The theater, now endowed with a proscenium arch and stage house, remained a central feature of the downtown area through the mid-1920s.